gcallah/hambone/chaps/chap1.md

 "Baby girl, if you love your daddy, you gotta listen to me: when he come around, you jes gotta flat out send him packin'.
 No ifs, ands or buts about it.
 You gonna thank me in the end."

 Camellia nodded, unable to field further objections to her father's case against Hampton.
+She stared desolately into her whiskey glass, swirling the remaining brown liquid around and around.

 ## 4.